NATS Configuration

 Pre-creating streams

-For a queue orders with priorities high / low and a DLQ:
+For a queue orders with a DLQ:

 nats stream add rqueue-js-orders \